 This observatory contains the remote-controllable PlaneWave CDK20 telescope as well as many other tools for modern astronomy research and exploration.
 Click here to view a gallery of images taken with the telescope.

-The Historic Clark Telescope Observatory is one of the oldest buildings on the University of Maine campus; it was originally built in 1900, when the University of Maine was only known as the Maine State College.
-Visit the Clark Telescope Observatory page to learn more about the history of this unique and important part of the UMaine campus.
+The Historic Clark Telescope was originally built in 1900, when the University of Maine was only known as the Maine State College.
+Visit the Clark Telescope Observatory page to learn more about the history of this unique and important astronomical instrument.

 Looking to buy a telescope of your own?
 There are a lot of choices to be made, so be sure to read through these recommendations and tips first.

 The Maynard F. Jordan Observatory is able to be controlled remotely and sometimes we need to be able to see the telescope to make sure everything is working well.
 We use two webcams, mounted on different sides of the observatory dome to monitor the telescope.
 If you want to take a look through our webcams you can by clicking on either of these buttons:

 Enter the username “Guest” with no password, click “OK” on the pop-up, and select either “Server Push Mode” or “Mobile Phone” depending on if you are browsing from a computer or a mobile device respectively.

 Current Weather updates are always crucial to outdoor night sky viewing.
 On the weather page you will find the most recent Orono, Maine observing conditions along with satellite imaging and a clear sky clock.